tryolabs/react-examples/kanban/README.md

 ## The Client

-The task component is very simple, all it does is display its contents and a little button to call a deletion callback.
+The `<Task>` component is very simple, all it does is display its contents and a little button to call a deletion callback.

 ```javascript